parmag/fixefid/README.md

 There are three types of normalization to apply at field or record level:
 <ul>
 	<li>ascii encoding: no ascii char is replaced with a question mark.
 The method is record.toAscii</li>
-	<li>to upper case: lower case char is replaced with the relative upper case chark.
+	<li>to upper case: lower case char is replaced with the relative upper case char.
 The method is record.toUpperCase</li>
-	<li>accentes removing: a char with accent is replaced with the relative char without accentk.
+	<li>accentes removing: a char with accent is replaced with the relative char without accent.
 The method is record.toRemoveAccents</li>
 </ul>

 all those normalizations can be applyed with the method record.toNormalize.
 For instance, to apply normalization to the lastName field, this method can be used: